zenariworks/obsidian-asana-issue/docs-gen/docs/extra/kanban-plugin.md

 # Kanban plugin compatibility

-The Jira Issue plugin can be integrated with the [obsidian-kanban plugin](https://github.com/mgmeyers/obsidian-kanban) in order to create nice Kanban board that allows you to track the progress of your task.
+The Asana Issue plugin can be integrated with the [obsidian-kanban plugin](https://github.com/mgmeyers/obsidian-kanban) in order to create nice Kanban board that allows you to track the progress of your task.

 ![kanban1](/img/kanban1.png)